-Incorporated on October 11, 1929, Davao Light is the third largest privately-owned electric distribution utility in the country in terms of customers and annual kWh sales.
-It was acquired by the Aboitiz Group in 1946 and is currently owned 99.93% by AboitizPower.

-Davao Light's original 50-year franchise, covering Davao City, was granted on November 1930 by the Philippine Legislature.
-On September 2000, RA 8960 granted Davao Light a franchise for a period of 25 years, or until September 2025, covering Davao City, areas of Panabo City, and the municipalities of Carmen, Dujali and Santo Tomas in Davao del Norte, with a population of approximately 1.8 mn and a total area of 3,561 square kilometers.
-As of December 2016, Davao Light's average peak demand was recorded at 379.98 MW, and is serving a total of 367,782 customers.
+Davao Light is the third largest privately-owned electric distribution utility in the country in terms of customer size and annual kWh sales.
+Davao Light's franchise area covers Davao City, areas of Panabo City, and the municipalities of Carmen, Dujali, and Santo Tomas in Davao del Norte, with a population of approximately 1.8 mn and a total area of 3,561 sq. kms.
+As of December 2017, Davao Light served a total of 384,434 customers, with an average peak demand recorded at 404,196 kW.